-In the past, the feminists in the persuasion of their agenda, demands or cause, chose the path of strikes, street march or public demonstration.
+In the past, the feminists in the persuasion of their agenda, demands, or cause, chose the path of strikes, street marches, or public demonstrations.
 However, today feminists are widely employing the internet tool to further their demands en masse, and that too with a deep impact on their movement.

 Thus, with the advancement of the internet and social media, the feminist movement has entered into a new phase or wave, commonly known as the Fourth Wave of Feminism.
-This wave is believed to have started in the year 2012 till and still in the continuation.
+This wave is believed to have started in the year 2012 and is still in continuation.

-In the past, not all women were able to participate in street walk, public demonstrations, or protests to speak against injustices they face, due to multitudinous socioeconomic barriers.
-However, today women of every stratum are able to conveniently participate and raise voice against their issues through social media.
+In the past, not all women were able to participate in street walks, public demonstrations, or protests to speak against injustices they face, due to multitudinous socioeconomic barriers.
+However, today women of every stratum are able to conveniently participate and raise their voices against their issues through social media.

-In this fresh wave of feminism, apart from women issues, the issues related to other genders i.e. LGBT are also highlighted.
+In this fresh wave of feminism, apart from women’s issues, the issues related to other genders i.e. LGBT are also highlighted.

 In the fourth wave of feminism, the feminists largely focus on the areas and issues like domestic violence, sexual harassment, acid attacks, oppression and subjugation of women, unequal pay, unequal representation in the work field and in various private and public sectors, unequal political representation, forced marriages, women reproductive rights, economic independence, freedom of thought and expression, freedom of choice, and personal identity.

-As we have already discussed the role of social media in highlighting the women issues, it is pertinent to shed light on some recent practical examples.
+As we have already discussed the role of social media in highlighting women’s issues, it is pertinent to shed light on some recent practical examples.

 More recently, in September 2020, Fatima Amir Sheikh and Ibsham Zahid Case surfaced on social media.
 In the videos, Ibsham Zahid was harassing Fatima Amir with rape and death threats.
-Soon after, social media was flooded with hashtag #IbshamZahidbehindthebarsthat forced the government for swift action and Ibsham was arrested.
+Soon after, social media was flooded with hashtag #IbshamZahidbehindthebarsthat forced the government to swift action, and Ibsham was arrested.

 Even a fresher case in point is of a Faysal Bank manager Usman Gohar whose video has surfaced on the internet.
 In the video, he was seen harassing a female subordinate colleague.
 Consequently, he was apprehended and dismissed from the job.

-Thus, the fourth wave of feminism is proving to be successful in highlighting women issues and bringing much-demanded gender equality in society.
+Thus, the fourth wave of feminism is proving to be successful in highlighting women’s issues and bringing much-demanded gender equality to society.